by Chris Ludwig, CSCS, Noonan Sports

 Summer can sometimes be a very busy time for athletes, with this camp and that summer league.
 Oftentimes athletes feel busier over the summer than they did when they were in school and had their school sport(s).

-But as sport-specific training seems to becoming more and more prominent, where does/should a summertime strength program fit into a busy athlete’s schedule?
+But as sport-specific training seems to become more and more prominent, where does/should a summertime strength program fit into a busy athlete’s schedule?

 I would argue right alongside any sport-specific training, and here’s why: